 Interesting little Maine Coon tidbit: Although we know fully well nowadays that this is far from true, many admirers of this breed used to believe that they shared raccoon DNA due to their bushy tail.

 Fun Maine coon coat fact: As they grow, the hair will not grow evenly across the length of the body.

 They stay kittens longer

-Despite most cats reaching maturity around one year of age, a purebred Maine Coon cat doesn’t reach their full maturity till around three to five years of age.
-Take a look at this image uploaded by a Reddit user showing the difference in size of his domestic shorthair compared to his other cat, a Maine coon:
+Despite most cats reaching maturity around one year, a purebred Maine Coon cat doesn’t reach their full maturity until around three to five years of age.
+Take a look at this image uploaded by a Reddit user showing the difference in the size of his domestic shorthair compared to his other cat, a Maine coon: